BartoszPiotrowski/lean-premise-selection/README.md

 # Getting started

-Make sure that `elan` is installed.
+Make sure that `elan` is installed an up to date.
 Build the project by running:
 ```
 lake build
 ```